Crossword Puzzles Beat Computer Video Games in Slowing Memory Loss

 Study finds adults with mild cognitive decline assigned puzzles showed less brain shrinkage, better daily functioning

-A new study by researchers from Columbia University and Duke University published in the journal NEJM Evidence shows that doing crossword puzzles has an advantage over computer video games for memory functioning in older adults with mild cognitive impairment.
+A new study by researchers from Columbia University and Duke University published in the NEJM Evidence shows that doing crossword puzzles has an advantage over computer video games for memory functioning in older adults with mild cognitive impairment.

 In a randomized, controlled trial, led by D.P.
 Devanand, MD, professor of psychiatry and neurology at Columbia, with Murali Doraiswamy, MD, professor of psychiatry and medicine at Duke, researchers determined that participants (average age 71) trained in doing web-based crossword puzzles demonstrated greater cognitive improvement than those who were trained on cognitive video games.